- Build Log:

 Anymore today, ventilation around fans tends to be honeycomb to maximize airflow.
 The type of grill you see above, however, is obviously not the right kind for airflow.
 Perhaps that’s why Quanta felt the need to put 40mm fans (AVC DB04028B12U) on this thing that rival 80mm fans on airflow.
 And no I’m not joking on that.
 They move A LOT of air at a pretty good static pressure, but are LOUD!

-And the 40mm fans I have in their currently don’t come anywhere close to what the stock fans allowed.
+And the 40mm fans I have in there currently don’t come anywhere close to what the stock fans allowed.
 So cut the fan grills and everything’s good, right?

 For the most part.
 The switch is still getting noticeably warm to the touch, but not the scald-your-hand hot it was previously.
 And an increased airflow was the first thing I noticed after powering on the switch after opening up the sled.